 If hunger is your middle name and hanger follows you like the plague, your diet may be missing the ingredients that deliver sustainable energy and help keep big appetites at bay.
-A telltale sign is feeling ravenous when your SmartPoints® Budget is near its limit.
-For a fast fix, start eating the foods that can help you feel full longer—so you spend your days feeling satisfied, not starving.
+A telltale sign is still feeling ravenous when you've nearly spent your PersonalPoints™ Budget.
+For a fast fix, start eating the foods that can help you feel full longer—so you spend your days satisfied instead of scrounging for random snacks.

 Here are six science-backed picks to add more staying power to your meals and snacks: